-NOTE 16 - LICENSE AGREEMENTS
+NOTE 15 - LICENSE AGREEMENTS

-In November and December 2021, the Company entered into three license and supply agreements, whereby the Company is entitled to a royalty or other proceeds from the specified product revenues in select non-US markets from the licensee, if and when the underlying products are approved and commercialized.
-During nine months ended September 30, 2022, the Company entered into six license and supply agreements, whereby the Company will receive a royalty or other proceeds from the specified product revenues in select non-US markets from the licensor, if and when the underlying products are approved and commercialized.
-No royalty revenues have been received through September 30, 2022 under any of these agreements.
+As of September 30, 2023, the Company has entered into nine license and supply agreements, whereby the Company will receive a royalty or other proceeds from the specified product revenues in select non-US markets from the licensor, if and when the underlying products are approved and commercialized.
+No royalty revenues have been received through September 30, 2023 under any of these agreements.

-NOTE 17 - SUBSEQUENT EVENTS
+NOTE 16 - SUBSEQUENT EVENTS